landingbj/lagi/docs/API_en.md

 ### 2.import dependencies

-To call the lag[i] API, you need to import the dependencies, which you can import via maven or directly by importing the jar.
+To call the lag[i] (Landing AGI) API, you need to import the dependencies, which you can import via maven or directly by importing the jar.

 ***Take maven：***